 5 Signs Your Hip Has Poor Alignment

-We have been quite busy this week and have seen lots of people in the clinic this week with hip issues (is it running season?) and with most of these cases, there is a common aspect to the problem.
-Poor hip alignment.
+We have been quite busy this week and have seen lots of people in the clinic this week with hip problems or hip alignment issues (is it running season?) and with most of these cases, there is a common aspect to the problem; the hip is out of alignment.
 You may be wondering what does that mean or is this happening to me?
 Keep reading to find out more.

 - pinching at the front of your hip